The look of a landscape can either make or break a home.

 1. Not having a plan

 I know, you’re eager to start.
 It’s an exciting time for you and your yard.
 But before you go planting or building, it’s important to have a plan.
 You don’t want to do something that’s going to end up costing you more time and money, not to mention look unappealing.
 After all, the goal is to make your yard look good.
 So before you bust out the tools and hit the home department stores, decide on a specific theme or look and sketch it out.
-Figure out where you want to place those plants, lawn ornaments, retaining walls and landscape beds, and don’t forget to set a budget that includes everything your project will need, including a roll-off dumpster if your project will require moving a lot of earth.
+Figure out where you want to place those plants, lawn ornaments, retaining walls and landscape beds, and don’t forget to set a budget that includes everything your project will need, including the costs of disposing of the yard waste.

 2. Planting in the wrong place